The Role of a Client-Side Project Manager & Why ERP Projects Need One

 And the stakes have never been higher when it comes to ERP implementation success—or failure.
 Take Waste Management, for example, which experienced numerous problems and delays with their ERP provider, resulting in a $500 million lawsuit.

-While hiring a client-side project manager does require an additional upfront cost, having a good one will save your company time, resources, and money in the long run.
+While hiring a client-side PM is an additional upfront cost, having a good one will save your company time, resources, and money in the long run.

 In this post, we’ll explore the value a client-side PM provides, as well as explore challenges that arise during ERP implementations in the absence of one.
 But first, the basics about what’s involved with an ERP project, and who’s responsible for what.